FGAUTREAULT/examples-css-art/README.md

 Border-radius is a great way to create not only circles and ellipses, but also organic looking shapes.
 Here is the tool to easily you can use to [generate radius](https://9elements.github.io/fancy-border-radius/).
+And this [video](https://www.youtube.com/watch?v=j3Z4DR0o8bk) to understand the property and result, especially control around horizontal and vertical radius.
+> border-radius: hborder / vborder

 ### Box-Shadow
 While creating CSS art, box-shadow can be used create copies of a shape in addition to simulating a 3d effect.
 Multiple box-shadows can be applied to an element to create multiple copies of different sizes.
 Inset borders can be used to create shadows as well.